-29A-Victim who is a witness entitled to be present in court unless court orders otherwise
+29A-Victim or alleged victim who is a witness entitled to be present in court unless court orders otherwise

-- (1) A court in a criminal proceeding may only order a victim of the offence who is a witness in the proceeding to leave the courtroom until required to give evidence if the court considers it appropriate to do so, whether to ensure a fair trial or for any other reason. - (2) Nothing in this section prevents a court from ordering a victim who is a witness in the proceeding to leave the courtroom at any time after giving evidence if the court considers it appropriate to do so.
+- (1) A court in a criminal proceeding may only order a victim, or alleged victim, of the offence who is a witness in the proceeding to leave the courtroom until required to give evidence if the court considers it appropriate to do so, whether to ensure a fair trial or for any other reason. - (2) Nothing in this section prevents a court from ordering a victim, or alleged victim, who is a witness in the proceeding to leave the courtroom at any time after giving evidence if the court considers it appropriate to do so.